jackharrisonmohr/EDGAR-edge/README.md

     483921
 ]
 ```

+- **Sampled smaller dataset for efficiency**
+Sampled 5% of the filings and got a ~68GB dataset across ~24k objects.
+It turns out the size of the filings is highly skewed.
+The top filings are over 50MB while filings are typically under 1MB.

+Deleted the top 100 largest filings from the sample dataset and the new dataset was ~21GB, a >3x size reduction with only a tiny fraction of the samples removed.

 This milestone ensures that filings are processed reliably and exactly once, and prepares the necessary data labels for the upcoming model fine-tuning stage.